COVID-19: Here's Long Island Five-Day Testing Trend, Number Of New Cases In Each County

 - Thursday, July 16: 0.9 percent

-There were 49 new COVID-19 cases reported in Nassau County (up five from a day earlier) with another 49 positive cases in Suffolk County (down 17 from a day earlier).
+There were 28 new COVID-19 cases reported in Nassau County (down 11 from a day earlier) with another 26 positive cases in Suffolk County (down 32 from a day earlier).

+There were 13 deaths statewide due to COVID-19 in New York State on Saturday, bringing the total to 25,048.
+There was one Long Island COVID death, in Suffolk.

 Click here to sign up for Daily Voice's free daily emails and news alerts.